 One of the goals of the Utah Highway Patrol (UHP) is to share critical safety information and teach principles of prevention in hopes to decrease death, injury, and property damage due to traffic crashes in Utah.
 Through the UHP's public information and education program, troopers are able to provide presentations at businesses and schools, be present at community events, and educate using a variety of tools and resources.
 The UHP also administers the Adopt-A-High School program, which targets schools across the state that have demonstrated low seat belt use rates among the students.
 For more information or to arrange for a presentation, contact Sergeant Matt Smith at (801)-828-7514 or click on the logo to visit the website.

 The Seat Belt Convincer is a teaching tool utilized by the Utah Highway Patrol that features two separate single-occupancy carriages atop a 26-foot flatbed trailer.
 The steel frame carriages have drive trains that allow them to collide with each other at a speed of 5 mph, which mimics a head-on collision.
 The machine can be displayed at community events to help educate motorists about the importance of buckling up.
-To schedule the Convincer, contact Sergeant Matt Smith at 801-828-7514 or click on the logo to visit the website.
+To schedule the Convincer, contact Sergeant Mike Irvine at 801-707-2609 or click on the logo to visit the website.

-The Hold On To Dear Life campaign was established at Primary Children's Medical Center in 1991 to educate the community on how to keep children safe.
-Although the original campaign focused solely on child restraint/seat belt use and child abuse prevention, it has been broadened in the past few years to include the award-winning Spot the Tot and other injury prevention topics.
-For videos, brochures or speaker information, call 801-662-6580.
+The Hold On To Dear Life® campaign was established at Primary Children's Hospital in 1990, to educate the community on how to keep children safe.
+The original campaign focused on seat belt and child restraint use but it has been broadened in the past few years to include the award winning Spot the Tot and other injury prevention topics.

 The goal of the Buckle Tough Program is to encourage rural teenagers to buckle up while riding in a light truck.
 Utah's Emergency Medical Services for Children (EMSC) Coordinators are responsible for educating teenagers, and all motorists, in their communities through presentations, safety fairs and other local events.
 For more information, or to arrange for a presentation, contact the Utah Department of Health's EMS division at 801-273-6666 or call toll-free 800-284-1131.